Mjnstag/IS-thesis-pattern-extraction/README.md

 ├── elbow - silhouette.ipynb       # File for calculating elbow and silhouette scores for different amount of clusters.
 ├── cluster silhouette.ipynb       # File for creating silhouette plots of clusters.
 ├── stability.ipynb                # File for calculating stability (similarity) of cluster indices.
-├── options.txt                    # set file locations to be used.
+├── options.txt                    # Set file locations to be used.
 └── README.md
 ```